seanleong339/tp/docs/DeveloperGuide.md

 * 1a.
 ID is not given

     * 1a1.
 ReCLIne shows an error message.
+    * 1a2.
+Recruiter enters the command with a valid ID

-      Use case ends.
+       Use case resumes from step 2.

 * 1b.
 The given ID is invalid.

     * 1b1.
 ReCLIne shows an error message.

-      Use case ends.
+    * 1b2.
+Recruiter enters the command with another ID

+      Steps 1b1 and 1b2 repeats until Recruiter enters a valid Id.
+Use case resumes from step 2.

 *{More to be added}*